Donor Profile

 • Federal: Creates laws, and manages programs and services relevant to the whole country, including shaping funding and policy for international development.

-• Provincial and territorial: Makes legal decisions with direct implications for the respective provinces or territories, manages healthcare and policing; and
+• Provincial and territorial: Makes legal decisions with direct implications for the respective provinces or territories, manages healthcare, education, and policing; and

 Federal elections are meant to take place on the third Monday of October every four years, but they can be called earlier or later if it is no later than five years after the previous election.